aleroas/Kanbanify/README.md

-Task Board
+//Task Board

-Description
+//Description
 The Task Board is a web application designed for task management using a simple Kanban board approach.
 Users can add tasks, delete tasks, and move tasks between "Not Yet Started," "In Progress," and "Completed" swim lanes.
 It provides a user-friendly interface for organizing tasks and tracking their progress.

-Features
+//Features
 Add new tasks with titles, descriptions, and deadlines.
 Delete tasks individually.
 Drag and drop tasks between different status lanes (e.g., Not Yet Started, In Progress, Completed).
 Store task data and task IDs in localStorage for persistence across sessions.
 Clean and intuitive user interface using Bootstrap for styling.

-Technologies Used
+//Technologies Used
 HTML
 CSS (Bootstrap)
 JavaScript (jQuery, jQuery UI for drag and drop functionality)